-Rolf’s Place is a bush resort housed in a mansion built like an ancient fortress on the edge of a cliff on the south east border of the Nairobi National Park.
+Have you visited Rolf’s Place?
+The bush resort housed in a mansion feels like an ancient fortress.
+Add the fact that it sits on the edge of a cliff on the southeast border of the Nairobi National Park and you have your adventure.
 The resort is the brainchild of veteran German-born Kenyan chef, police reservist, Judo black belt and Hollywood film star, Rolf Schmid.

-Besides the world-class food and spectacular views of Mount Kenya, Mount Kilimanjaro, the Ngong Hills and, of course the national park, Rolf’s Place is also known for its 40 M suspension bridge that gives one the feeling of a jungle adventure.
+Besides the world-class food and spectacular views of Mount Kenya, Mount Kilimanjaro, the Ngong Hills and, of course, the national park, Rolf’s Place boasts a 40 M suspension bridge that gives you the feeling of being at the onset of a jungle adventure.
 As much as the bridge is not for the faint-hearted, it is the only way to the resort from the car park.

-The resort’s interior is as breathtaking at its rugged exterior.
-The allure of the place begins as you enter the lounge where you are greeted by the aura of a bygone colonial era.
-Animal trophies reminiscent of the big game hunting days are displayed on virtually every corner of the walls.
+The resort’s interior is as breathtaking as its rugged exterior.
+The allure of the place begins as you enter the lounge.
+An aura of a bygone colonial era greets you.
+A showcase of animal trophies reminiscent of the big game hunting days covers virtually every corner of the walls.

 Besides the trophies are an assortment of regalia from films such as Out of Africa, Gorillas in the Mist and Africa Mon Amour – probably left behind by the cast he catered as a way of saying thank you for the great meals they had here.

 Others film cast Rolfe catered for include Tomb Raider, Constant Gardener, and The Last King of Scotland.
 So you understand why people coming to Rolf’s Place say they are going to the Kenyan Hollywood.